 The marine industry, which uses large quantities of fibreglass, is traditionally very attached to “classic” assembly systems.
 When traditional assembly methods are used, the different parts of the boats are joined by layering the fibreglass or using marine putty.
 Conditions such as temperature, UV radiation, humidity, collisions, chemical products and general wear and tear can severely weaken the joints and even cause them to fail.
 This can cause cracks that can hamper the boat’s performance.

 Structural adhesives, however, create a cross-linked chemical bond and in essence fuse the two fibreglass surfaces together.
 This bond holds even when the fibreglass delaminates or breaks.
 Gluing not only cuts construction time and costs, but also produces a strong, durable and flexible adhesion line that can absorb energy and withstand cracks and splits.

-When choosing adhesives for nautical applications, the main points to consider are fatigue resistance, flexibility, the ability to absorb shocks and vibrations caused by wave and wind movement and, in the case of racing boats, high speeds.
+When choosing adhesives for nautical applications and boat building, the main points to consider are fatigue resistance, flexibility, the ability to absorb shocks and vibrations caused by wave and wind movement and, in the case of racing boats, high speeds.

 In recent years the use of these adhesives has become widespread, although some resistance remains in the nautical sector, nearly always as a result of incorrect use of the products.
 Research and development are ongoing and the range of products available is already very wide.

 In short, structural adhesives are increasingly seen as producing the best bonding system.